zdfowler/diedactic/README.md

 - 5000 and 5443 for local docker registry
 - 6060 and 6061 for clair services

+Modify values in the `env` file that match your set up as needed.

 ## USAGE

 The `run-*` scripts are separated by task, though each uses the `images.list` file as a driver, looping over each image name.